altihill/FFMAT/README.md

 # FFMAT

-**FFMAT**, which is short for "*ffmpeg for MATLAB*", is a fast and easy-to-use video decoding function for MATLAB.
+**FFMAT**, which is short for "*ffmpeg for MATLAB*", is a fast and easy-to-use video decoding function for MATLAB. **FFMAT** supports CUDA/DirectX9/DirectX11 hardware acceleration methods, which may boost h.264/h.265 video decoding while releasing CPU computing resources.

 - [FFMAT](#ffmat)
     - [Meta info](#meta-info)